MelquiEugenio/Android/Restful/README.md

-## Restful with Retrofit and Reactivex in MVVM showing on a RecyclerView.
+## Restful from Github API with Retrofit and Reactivex in MVVM showing on a RecyclerView.